 The following sample text is at Stage 1B because it is fairly short and conceptually simple, with ideas presented in a simple sequence.
-The sentences are simple.
+The sentences are simple, compound, or complex, with repetitive structures.

 Texts at Stage 1B tend to have the following characteristics: